faithyeojw/AI-Singapore-Hackathon/README.md

 For Windows; In the CLI, use cd back to "C:\safebikeAI\custom_node" and then run the command "peekingduck run --config_path run_config.yml".
 After the command has finished running, the application of the webcam of your computer will open and it will start to display a yellow box around your face, along with the red key points detections on your nose, left eye and right eye.

 If there is a detection, you will hear the audio output of "Watch the road!", as well as with the display of the confidence level of the keypoints.
-If there isn't, the confidence level will show a low value.
+If there isn't, the confidence level will show a low value and also a display of "Frames being processed: 100".

 This is useful, if you're a cyclist who has an addiction to their phone and needs facilities to help to focus on the road.